khenriks/mp3fs/README.md

 well in any modern player.

 The mp4 files created are special, though, as mp4 is not quite suited for live streaming.
+Reason being that the start block of an mp4 contains a field with the size of the compressed data section.
+Suffice to say that this field cannot be filled in until the size is known, which means that compression must be completed first.

+Alas, for a continous live stream, that size will never be known or for our transcoded files one would have to wait for the whole file to be recoded.
+If that was not enough some important pieces of information are located at the end of the file, including meta tags with artist, album, etc.

-To get around the restriction several extensions have been developed where isml (smooth live streaming) is one of them.
+To get around the restriction several extensions have been developed, one of which is called "faststart" that relocates the afformentioned data from the end to the beginning of the mp4.
+Additonally, the size field can be left empty (0). isml (smooth live streaming) is another extension.

-By default isml files will be created so that the file can be started to be written out at once instead of decoding it as a whole before this is possible.
+By default faststart files will be created with an empty size field so that the file can be started to be written out at once instead of decoding it as a whole before this is possible.
 That would mean it would take some time before playback can start.

-Alas not all players support the format.
-VLC obviusly does while for example Dragon Player, the Debian stock player, does not.
-Firefox's HTML5 audio tag only plays the first segment which set to 10 seconds at the moment.
+The data part is divided into chunks of about 1 second length each, this allowing to fill in the size fields early enough.

+As a draw back not all players support the format, or play back with strange side effects.
+VLC plays the file, but updates the time display every second only.
+When streamed over HTML5 video tags, there will be no total time shown, but that is OK, as it is yet unknown.
+The playback cannot be positioned past the current playback position, only backwards.

+But that's the price of starting playback, fast.

 So there is a lot of work to be put into mp4 support, still.

-Video support is missing completely as of the time of writing this.
+The output format must be selectable for the desired audience, for streaming or opening the files locally, for example.

 Development
 -----------